galaxyproject/training-material/topics/metagenomics/tutorials/shotgun/tutorial.md

 To identify the community structure, several approaches can be used.
 With amplicon or rRNA data, the sequences are clustered into Operational Taxonomic Units (OTU) and one representative sequence of each OTU is assigned to the most plausible microbial lineage.
 This approach is possible because of rRNA data: data that evolved quite slowly compared to other part of genomes, rRNA sequences data (particularly 16S and 18S) are then well conserved and good taxonomic markers.

-However, for WGS data, applying such approaches implies using a really small proportion of sequences for the taxonomic assignation, which can induce statistical bias.
-Other approaches have been developed to cope with WGS data.
-For example, MetaPhlAn2 (segata_metagenomic_2012,truong_metaphlan2_2015) uses a database of ~1M unique clade-specific marker genes (not only the rRNA genes) identified from ~17,000 reference (bacterial, archeal, viral and eukaryotic) genomes.
+However, for shotgun data, applying such approaches implies using a really small proportion of sequences for the taxonomic assignation, which can induce statistical bias.
+Other approaches have been developed to cope with shotgun data.
+For example, MetaPhlAn2 ([Truong et al, 2015](https://www.nature.com/nmeth/journal/v12/n10/full/nmeth.3589.html)) uses a database of ~1M unique clade-specific marker genes (not only the rRNA genes) identified from ~17,000 reference (bacterial, archeal, viral and eukaryotic) genomes.

 > ### :pencil2: Hands-on: Taxonomic assignation
 >